 Onondaga Environmental Institute has openings for the positions of Watercraft Steward and Lead Watercraft Steward.
 These are part-time positions.
 Watercraft Stewards conduct voluntary inspections of watercraft at public launches and educating watercraft users on how to prevent the spread of aquatic invasive species.
 Watercraft inspections entail removing & identifying plants & debris from boats & trailers & identifying aquatic invasive species.
 The Lead Watercraft Steward supervises watercraft stewards, assists with training, and enlists volunteer stewards as well as conducting watercraft inspections.
 The majority of hours will be weekends in the summer with some hours during the week.

-The Chautauqua Lake Association (CLA) is seeking qualified individuals to work as Boat Stewards for a regional spread prevention program across Chautauqua County (locations include Chautauqua Lake, Cassadaga Lake, and Lake Erie).
+The Chautauqua Lake Association (CLA) is seeking qualified individuals to work as watercraft inspection stewards for a regional spread prevention program across Chautauqua County (locations include Chautauqua Lake, Cassadaga Lake, and Lake Erie).
 Stewards will gather data and inspect boats for aquatic invasive species as part of an early detection/rapid response spread prevention effort.
 Stewards also educate boaters and visitors about aquatic invasive species (AIS) and how the general public can help slow the spread of AIS.
 This is part of a statewide Clean, Drain, Dry spread prevention and awareness program.
 Weekend work is required (Friday, Saturday, Sunday & Monday).
-Position will be approximately 32 hours per week for 12-16 weeks.
+The position will be approximately 32 hours per week for 12-16 weeks.
 All necessary supplies will be provided.
-Stewards will be required to provide their own transportation to/from launch sites and ability to transport work related material.
+Stewards will be required to provide their own transportation to/from launch sites and the ability to transport work-related material.

 The Cortland County Soil and Water Conservation District is hiring watercraft inspection stewards. (more details to come).